mitranim/posterus/readme.md

 Posterus also exposes its inner [scheduling](#futurescheduler) capabilities, allowing you to "opt out" of asynchrony when needed ([motivating example](#schedulertick)).

 Lightweight: ≈ 6 KiB minified, dependency-free.
-Solid performance.
-Much more efficient than "native" promises.
+Has solid performance, competitive with Bluebird in my limited testing.

 Includes optional support for coroutines/fibers, ≈ 0.8 KiB minified.
 It's a future-based replacement for async/await, with implicit ownership and cancelation of in-progress work.
 Compatible with promises.
 See [`fiber`](#fiber).